Professor Barbara Taylor

 Professor of Humanities

-I grew up in Saskatoon, in western Canada, where I completed my first degree (in Political Thought) in 1971.
+I grew up in western Canada, where I completed my first degree (in Political Thought) in 1971.
 I then moved to London to do an M.Sc in the history of political thought at the London School of Economics, followed by a PhD in History at the University of Sussex.
 I taught history at the University of East London from 1993 until 2012 when I came to Queen Mary to take up a joint professorship in the Schools of English & Drama, and History.
-I have held visiting professorships at the universities of Amsterdam, Indiana, Notre Dame, and the École des hautes études en sciences sociales.
-I have been an editor of History Workshop Journal since 1982, and I am the QMUL Director of the Raphael Samuel History Centre (a partnership between Queen Mary UL, Birkbeck College UL, the University of East London, and Bishopsgate Institute).
+I have held visiting professorships at the universities of Amsterdam, Indiana, Notre Dame, and the École des hautes études en sciences sociales, and I have been the recipient of research grants and fellowships from the Leverhulme Trust, the Nuffield Foundation, the Guggenheim Foundation, the Social Science and Humanities Council of Canada, and the Wellcome Trust.
+I currently direct a research project, ‘Pathologies of Solitude, 18th – 21st Century’, which runs from 2018 to 2022, funded by the Wellcome Trust.
+I directed the Raphael Samuel History Centre (QMUL-Birkbeck) for many years, and I have been an editor of History Workshop Journal since 1982.